puetzp/vec2checkd/doc/configuration.md

 0 or 1 | [UP] \<mapping\> is \<value\> | [UP] ready_workers is 8
 2 | [DOWN] \<mapping\> is \<value\> | [DOWN] ready_workers is 2

 This default output may be replaced by providing a string with placeholders in the plugin_output.
-Some placeholders may cause the processing of a mapping to fail if they cannot be evaluated, see column "fallible".
+Some placeholders may cause the processing of a mapping to fail if they cannot be evaluated at check execution, see column "fallible".
 Valid placeholders are:

 placeholder | description | fallible